English Classes &Test Preparation: IELTS & CELPIP

 |Posted on September 2, 2018 at 10:35 AM|

-1. Never use a comma before THAT.
+1. Avoid using a comma before THAT.
 It does not matter what type of THAT it is.
 Just remember not to use a comma before any THAT.

 e.g.: These measures have been implemented so that the crime rate could go down.

-I know the author that has written such a wonderful book.
+I know the author that has written this wonderful book.

-2. Never use a comma in the middle of a complex sentence before subordinate clauses of TIME, CONDITION, REASON/CAUSE (it means that you should not use a comma before BECAUSE, AS, SINCE, IF, UNLESS, AS SOON AS, ONCE, WHILE, BEFORE, AFTER, etc.)
+2. Never use a comma in the middle of a complex sentence before subordinate clauses of time/condition/cause/etc. (it means that you should not use a comma before BECAUSE, AS, SINCE, IF, UNLESS, AS SOON AS, ONCE, WHILE, BEFORE, AFTER, etc.)

 e.g.: It was permitted because it improved the results.